Components of State Anti-Bullying Laws and Regulations

 - Statements prohibiting reprisal or retaliation;

-- Statements of disciplinary consequences for violations of the policy;
+- Disciplinary consequences and appropriate remedial actions for violations of the policy;

 - Requirements regarding how the policy will be publicized within the district.